 Notepad++ – Notepad++ is hard to overlook when using Windows because it’s free!
 It also has: syntax highlighting, the ability to collapse code (hide PHP functions, or hide the HTML contents), tabs, split views, and tabbed split views.
 It pretty much has everything, so unless you are a power user with specific needs, I’d say Notepad++ is perfect.

-Side note: never ever copy from Microsoft Word or a rich text editor into your website, there is all kinds of hidden stuff in rich text editors that can mess your site up.
+Pro tip: Never, ever copy from Microsoft Word or a rich text editor into your website—there is all kinds of hidden stuff in rich text editors that can mess up your content and cause display issues.

 Text Editors for Mac

 Coda – Coda includes a text editor with syntax highlighting, support for many languages, autocomplete, powerful search tools, and more.
 It also has a file editor, file preview, help books for web languages, and much more.
 And if you’re working with multiple sites, Coda is amazing because it saves your settings for each site.